Male prostitution: Modern

+A male sex worker in the Caribbean who solicits on the beaches and accepts clients of either sex is called a sanky-panky.
+Cuban male prostitutes are called jinetero – literally "horse jockey"; female prostitutes are called jinetera.

+United States

 Court records and vice investigations from as early as the 17th century document male prostitution in what is now the United States.
 With the expansion of urban areas and the aggregation of gay people into communities toward the end of the 19th century, male/male prostitution became more apparent.
 Around this time, prostitution was reported to have taken place in brothels, such as the Paresis Hall in the Bowery district of New York and in some gay bathhouses.
 Solicitation for sex, including paid sex, took place in certain bars between so-called "fairies".

 Male street prostitutes solicited clients in specific areas which became known for the trade.
 Well-known areas for street "hustlers" have included: parts of 53rd Street in New York City; Santa Monica Boulevard in Los Angeles; Cypress Street in Atlanta; Piccadilly Circus in London; "The Wall" in Sydney's Darlinghurst; The Drug Store and Rue Sainte-Anne in Paris; Polk Street Gulch in San Francisco; and Taksim Square in Istanbul.
 Bars such as Cowboys and Cowgirls and Rounds in New York City, Numbers in Los Angeles, and certain go-go bars in Patpong, Thailand were popular venues where male prostitutes offered their services.